vihangamalshan1998/PHP-Web-Coding-Test/README.md

     6.	php artisan storage:link
 4. To run the project, execute the command php artisan serve in the terminal.
 5. In another terminal, run the queue using php artisan queue:work.
 This is important for receiving emails.
-6. To view the emails, go to https://mailtrap.io/ and log in using the email and password provided below: a.
-Email: nawakaya1111@gmail.com b.
-Password: nawakaya1234
+6. To view the emails, go to https://mailtrap.io/ and log in using the email and password provided below:
+    1. Email: nawakaya1111@gmail.com
+    2. Password: nawakaya1234
 7. Once logged in, go to the email testing tab and select "My Inbox" to view the received mails.

 Note: Mailtrap was used for testing mails because there was no mail server available to send emails.